The HR-Calculus: Enabling Information Processing with Quaternion Algebra: Introduction

-\begin{rem} Selection of the orthonormal units that span the imaginary subspace of $\mathbb{H}$ is not unique.
-Indeed, a convenient change of these units can be used to simplify derivation/analysis of quaternion-valued adaptive processing techniques, see~\cite{PouriaPhD,Phase3Freq,Mej}~and~SM-9A. \end{rem}
+\begin{rem} Selection of the units that span the imaginary subspace of $\mathbb{H}$ is not unique.
+Indeed, a convenient change of these units can be used to simplify derivation and analysis of quaternion-valued adaptive processing techniques, see~\cite{PouriaPhD,Phase3Freq,Mej}.
+For example, change of basis is used in power system modelling and derivation of the multiplication rule, which are respectively presented in Section~\ref{Sec:Kalman} and Section~\ref{Sec:MRule}. \end{rem}

-\begin{rem} As a direct consequence of \eqref{eq:ProductRule}, product operations are not commutative in the quaternion domain, unless under an exceptional case.
-From \eqref{eq:Ch2-Multiplication}, note that if $q_{1}$ and $q_{2}$ have parallel imaginary parts, by definition $\Im(q_{1})\times\Im(q_{2})=0$ and thus the product becomes commutative.
-In essence, under this circumstance, $q_{1}$ and $q_{2}$ lie in a subspace of $\mathbb{H}$ spanned by the real axis and the imaginary segment of $q_{1}$ (or equivalently $q_{2}$).
-This subspace admits a complex-valued algebra, making the multiplication commutative.
-In general, $\forall q_{1},q_{2}\in\mathbb{H}: q_{1}q_{2}=\left(q^{*}_{2}q^{*}_{1}\right)^{*}$. \end{rem}

-The quaternion conjugate is defined as $q^{*}\triangleq\Re(q)-\Im(q)$, which allows for an inverse to be defined as
+The quaternion conjugate is defined as $q^{*}=\Re(q)-\Im(q)$, which allows for an inverse to be defined as